Wine Grape Cheat Sheets: Chenin Blanc

 • Australia.

-• The South of France.
-Syrah stars in the wines of the Rhône, as the dominant variety in the North (such as the famous wines of Hermitage and Côte Rôtie), and as part of a blend in the South (as in Châteauneuf-du-Pape and Côtes du Rhône).
+• The Rhône: Syrah stars in the wines of the Rhône, as the dominant variety in the North (in famous wines such as Cornas, Hermitage, and Côte Rôtie) and as part of the typical Rhône blend in the South (as in Châteauneuf-du-Pape and Côtes du Rhône).
+The red Rhône Blend is often referred to as GSM (Grenache-Syrah-Mourvèdre); these grapes typically make up the backbone of Rhône blends, but such wines may contain other grapes as well.

-• Syrah also does well in the Southern French regions of Provence and Languedoc-Roussillon.
+• Syrah also does well in the south/southeast of France (Provence, Languedoc, Roussillon).

-• South Africa, especially the warmer regions such as Paarl and Franscheok.
+• South Africa, especially the warmer regions such as Paarl and Franschhoek.
 For a real treat, try a bottle of “The Chocolate Block” from Boekenhoutskloof Winery (extra credit if you can pronounce it).

 • California, especially Sonoma, Mendocino, Napa, and Santa Barbara.